Speak with a safari expert

 Ranomafana National Park

 Situated on the precipitous slopes of the High Plateau, the forests of one of Madagascar’s largest national parks cover an area of around 416km2 (41,600 hectares).
-The name comes from the Malagasy term for ‘hot springs’ (‘rano’ meaning water and ‘mafana’ meaning warm), in which visitors can soak aching muscles after hiking the undulating and sometimes strenuous trails.
+The name comes from the Malagasy term for ‘hot springs’ (‘rano’ meaning water and ‘mafana’ meaning warm), where visitors can soak aching muscles after hiking the undulating, sometimes strenuous trails.
 Ranomafana and Berenty Private Reserve (see below) are absolute musts when visiting this part of Madagascar.
-The park is part of the Rainforests of the Atsinanana UNESCO World Heritage Site – a serial property composed of six national parks protecting relict forests along the eastern strip of Madagascar and known for their exceptional biodiversity.
+The park is part of the Rainforests of the Atsinanana UNESCO World Heritage Site – a serial property comprising six national parks that protect relict forests along Madagascar’s eastern strip and are known for their exceptional biodiversity.
 The other five parks are Masoala National Park, Marojejy National Park, Zahamena National Park, Andringitra National Park, and Andohahela National Park.

 Ranomafana owes its existence to Dr Patricia Wright and her discovery of the golden bamboo lemur in 1986.
-This prompted the authorities to declare the region a national park and helped save the dwindling populations of one of the most unusual primates in the world.
+This prompted the authorities to declare the region a national park and helped save the dwindling population of one of the world’s most unusual primates.
 As a result, the critically endangered golden bamboo lemur is probably the park’s star character.
-Their main claim to fame is that they are the only primate specialising in a bamboo diet (chimpanzees and gorillas eat bamboo, but it does not form the basis of their diets).
-No one fully understands how they process the enormous quantities of cyanide present in the bamboo shoots’ soft stalks and growing tips.
+Their main claim to fame is that they are the only primates that specialise on a bamboo diet (chimpanzees and gorillas eat bamboo, but it does not form the basis of their diets).
+No one fully understands how they process the enormous quantities of cyanide present in the soft stalks and growing tips of bamboo shoots.
 Experts estimate that they ingest approximately 50 times the lethal dose for a similarly sized mammal every day.

 South and central Madagascar